Alejandro Zorrilla de San Martín

-Alejandro Zorrilla de San Martín (1909–1987) was a Uruguayan political figure.
+Alejandro Zorrilla de San Martín Villegas (1909–1987) was a Uruguayan political figure.

 Background

 He was a prominent member of the Uruguayan National (Blanco) Party.
 His grandfather was the poet and political figure Juan Zorrilla de San Martín.

 Public offices

 He was elected a Deputy in 1954 and served as President of the Chamber of Deputies of Uruguay from March 1, 1960, to March 1, 1961.
-From 1963 to 1965 he was Foreign Affairs Minister of Uruguay; thereafter he served as member of the National Council of Government of Uruguay.
+From 1963 to 1965 he was Foreign Affairs Minister of Uruguay; thereafter he served as member of the National Council of Government (Uruguay).

 From 1966 to 1973 he served as a Senator.

 Ambassador-designate and death

 He died in 1987, shortly after being designated Ambassador to the Vatican, but before he was able to take up his post.